wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692757223/aws-icons/Amazon-Kinesis-Data-Streams.png>Amazon Kinesis Data Streams</a> is a web service to collect, process, and analyze -- in real-time -- streams of video and other continuous feeds of data being served up by YouTube, Vimeo, Facebook, and other social media platforms.
 This is done for fraud detection, trademark enforcement, customer engagement, and other monitoring.

-    ??? aggregation of data followed by loading the aggregate data into a data warehouse or map-reduce cluster.

 1. Kinesis <strong>IoT Core</strong> provides a GUI to manage telemetry from robots.